XS-Lin/Infomation/OracleDatabase12c練習/oracle_12c_練習01_iii.md

 RMAN> RUN
 2> {
 3>   RECOVER COPY OF DATABASE WITH TAG 'insr_update';
-4>   BACKUP INCREMENTAL LEVEL 1 FOR RECOVER OF COPY WITH TAG 'insr_update';
+4>   BACKUP INCREMENTAL LEVEL 1 FOR RECOVER OF COPY WITH TAG 'insr_update' DATABASE;
 5> }
 (略)
 RMAN> shutdown